 Calculate RRSP Deduction Limit

-The CRA calculates your deduction limit for you, based on your:
+The CRA calculates your deduction limit based on your:

-- Any pension adjustments, past service pension adjustments or pension adjustment reversals
+- Pension adjustments, past service pension adjustments or pension adjustment reversals

 - Used RRSP deduction room at the end of the previous year